HPCE/hpce-2014-cw2/readme.md

 it should use a default of 512 samples.
 If a positive integer is passed to passthrough, then that should be the number of samples used to buffer.

+_Note: for larger n you will find that the last batch of samples is smaller than you requested, causing a [warning](https://github.com/HPCE/hpce-2014-cw2/issues/15).
+This is fine as long as it happens at the end of the stream: if you are reading in 64 sample chunks, and there are 1000 samples in total, the final chunk cannot contain 64 samples.

 You can explore the effect of batch size on performance by looking at bandwidth using raw data.
 We've seen `/dev/null` as a pure "black-hole" sink, but we can also use `/dev/zero` as a